ExpressLRS/Docs/docs/software/mavlink.md

 1. Configure your usual power, packet rate, etc. Use 1:2 for telemetry ratio (it will be auto-set)

+1. (Optional) Configure Source and Target SysIDs

+    1. Power-cycle the receiver

+    2. Go to `Other Devices` and select your receiver

+    3. Set `Target SysID` to the vehicle SysID

+    4. Set `Source SysID` to preferred GCS SysID

 1. Wire the RX to a free UART that is suitable for TLM + RC